Icelk/dotfiles/README.md

 Removing the Nvidia packages, tweaking the Xorg config and changing the [ucode](https://wiki.archlinux.org/index.php/Microcode) should be enough to make it vendor agnostic.

+## macOS

+Lately, I've had to start using macOS.
+A branch named `macos` is available in this repo for other macOS users.
+It uses `homebrew` for managing packages.

 # Major components

 I use